Never Gonna Not Dance Again

 "Never Gonna Not Dance Again" is a song by American singer Pink.
 It was released on November 4, 2022, as the lead single from her ninth studio album Trustfall.
+The song reached the top 50 in several countries while peaking at number 99 on the Billboard Hot 100.

 Background and release

 On October 6, 2022, Pink announced that she would be touring in Europe as part of her Summer Carnival Tour in 2023.
 On October 17, 2022, two weeks before the song's release, Pink teased the song and released a snippet on social media.
 The song became available to stream on Apple Music and Spotify on November 4, 2022.

 Composition

 The song was described as "an upbeat anthem about dancing through our perpetually hard times".
 An associated press release called the track "vibrant, joyful and euphoric".

-In an interview with Good Morning America, Pink said that the song reflected her desire to just find happiness, saying "you can take everything I have, but you can't take my joy."
+In an interview on U.S. morning television program Good Morning America, Pink said that the song reflected her desire to just find happiness, saying "you can take everything I have, but you can't take my joy."
 In the same interview, she noted that insecurities should not limit people from doing what they want.